-The Helping Hand is an alien technology created to empower the protectors of life throughout the cosmos, known collectively as Life Force.
 The Hand takes the form of a glove, gauntlet, or covering for the hand (for non-humans without manipulating members, it has a different shape).
 Life Force selects candidates to receive a Hand, then secretly tests them for willpower, strength of character, and commitment to life.
 Those who pass are given an offer: join Life Force, or return to their normal existence.
 To its credit, 99% of those candidates selected have accepted the offer.

 Life Force fights to help life in all its forms, wherever it is threatened.
 But its most tenacious enemy are an interstellar band of mad scientists called Bio-Masters, who perform horrible experiments on living things, turning them into twisted cyborg weapons called Splices.
 Members of Life Force must protect their planets from Splices, and bring their insane creators to justice.